glycerine/rpc25519/README.md

 `rpc25519` is a Remote Procedure Call system with two APIs.

-We offer both a traditional [net/rpc](https://pkg.go.dev/net/rpc) style API, and generic []byte oriented API for carrying untyped []byte payloads (in `Message.JobSerz`).
+We offer both a traditional [net/rpc](https://pkg.go.dev/net/rpc) style API, and a generic []byte oriented API for carrying untyped []byte payloads (in `Message.JobSerz`).

 Using the rpc25519.Message based API: